inclusive-design/idrc/src/collections/projects/en-CA/all-standards.md

 Our project goals are to:

-* **Identify barriers** for people with disabilities and disability organizations to take part in the standards processes through co-design and secondary research (literature review, jurisdictional scan)
+- **Identify barriers** for people with disabilities and disability organizations to take part in the standards processes through co-design and secondary research (literature review, jurisdictional scan)
-* **Create guidance** on how to make the standards development process more inclusive to people with disabilities and Deaf people, and pilot them with mainstream SDOs.
+- **Create guidance** on how to make the standards development process more inclusive to people with disabilities and Deaf people, and pilot them with mainstream SDOs.
-* **Create capacity building resources** to equip disability organizations and people with disabilities to take part in the standards development process.
+- **Create capacity building resources** to equip disability organizations and people with disabilities to take part in the standards development process.

 ## Project partners

 This list will be updated as the project progresses.

-## Funder

-Canadian Accessibility Standards Development Organization (Accessibility Standards Canada)

-{% imagePositionWithText "/media/asc-signature-en-fr-black.png", "Accessibility Standards Canada logo", "left", "50", "Auto", "center" %}
-{% endimagePositionWithText %}

 ## References

 International Organization for Standardization (2024).
 Standards.
 Retrieved from <https://www.iso.org/standards.html>.

 University of Massachusetts (2024).
 Standards.
 Retrieved from <https://guides.library.umass.edu/c.php?g=719645&p=5126968>.

+## Funder

+Canadian Accessibility Standards Development Organization (Accessibility Standards Canada)